 was ever growing, from participating in the administration of

-the city.
 This was mainly reflected in the city government's strong

 resistance to the establishing of Czech schools, the use of Czech